|Degrees:||Ph.D. Sociology with a Collaborative Specialization in Political Economy (Carleton University)|

 Policing Slums in Turkey: Crime, Resistance, and the Republic on the Margin [under contract with Edinburgh University Press]

-Bedirhanoglu, Pınar, Caglar Dolek & Funda Hulagu & Ozlem Kaygusuz (eds.) (forthcoming) Turkey’s New State in the Making: Transformations in Legality, Economy, and Coercion, ZED Books.
+Bedirhanoglu, Pınar, Caglar Dolek & Funda Hulagu & Ozlem Kaygusuz (eds.)
+(2020) Turkey’s New State in the Making: Transformations in Legality, Economy, and Coercion, ZED Books.

 Dolek, Caglar & George S. Rigakos (2020) “Private Security Work in Turkey: A Case Study of Precarity, Militarism and Alienation,” Critical Sociology, 46(1): 119-140.